MovingLegalTenantsLease

 The blog post has been auto-translated.

-5 Hong Kong Moving Myths Debunked post illustrative image Moving house seems simple, but in reality, it involves multiple details such as quotation, packaging, transportation, and liability claims.
-Below, we have compiled five common moving myths, analyzing each point to highlight the key considerations for relocation in Hong Kong, ensuring that your furniture and appliances arrive safely at your new home.
+5 Hong Kong Moving Myths Debunked post illustrative image Moving seems simple, but in fact, it involves multiple details such as quotation, packaging, transportation, and liability claims.
+Below are five common moving myths compiled, analyzing point by point the key points to pay attention to when moving in Hong Kong, ensuring that furniture and appliances safely arrive at the new home.

-• Extremely low quotes, only to mention additional fees for stairs, overweight, or furniture disassembly upon arrival
+• Extremely low quotes, only to mention stairs, overweight, or furniture disassembly fees on-site

-• Compare three options: At least compare three companies, request WhatsApp on-site quotes, clearly stating fees for stairs, disassembly, packaging materials, etc.
+• Compare three options: Compare at least three companies, request WhatsApp on-site quotes, listing stairs fees, disassembly fees, packaging material fees, etc.

-• Check Google/Facebook reviews; the "owner's name" on the truck license should preferably match the company's business registration
+• Check Google/Facebook reviews; the truck license "owner's name" should ideally match the company's business registration

-• Before placing a deposit, clearly list the date, address, floor number, number of items, and additional services
+• Before paying the deposit, clearly list the date, address, floor, number of items, and additional services

 • Any changes → require the other party to reissue a quotation

-• Installing or removing air conditioners in residential areas after 9 pm is likely to result in noise complaints; arrange for the technician to remove the unit a day earlier, only move the main body on the moving day; schedule another time for installation at the new place
+• Installing or removing air conditioning in residential areas after 9 pm is likely to result in noise complaints; arrange for a technician to remove the unit a day earlier, and only move the main unit on the moving day; schedule another time for installation at the new place

-• Split systems require refrigerant recovery and vacuuming, temporary or part-time technicians are prone to accidents; choose a company with "EMSD registration certificate"
+• Split systems require gas recovery and vacuuming, tasks that temporary or part-time technicians might mishandle; choose a company with a "Registered Certificate from the Electrical and Mechanical Services Department"

-• Glass, ceramic self-packaging → Hard to hold accountable if something goes wrong
+• Glass, ceramic self-packaging → Difficult to hold accountable in case of damage

-• Double bubble wrap + reinforced cardboard box, label "Fragile" and take photos as evidence
+• Double-layer bubble wrap + reinforced cardboard box, label "Fragile" and take photos as evidence

 • Purchase additional moving insurance for high-value electronic products

-• Essential delivery checklist: inspect the appearance of each piece of furniture/appliance immediately after unloading; if there are scratches or dents → immediately WhatsApp the moving company to record
+• Essential delivery checklist: inspect the appearance of each piece of furniture/appliance immediately after unloading; if there are scratches, bumped corners → immediately WhatsApp the moving company to record

-• It is advisable to pay the deposit and final payment only after the inspection is completed, retaining the initiative in negotiations
+• Deposit and final payment should be paid only after inspection is completed, retaining the initiative in negotiation

 If you are looking for a place to live in Hong Kong, why not try our LetsGetHome Golden Key House rental platform!